The Buddha in New Jersey

 The sculpture was made according to techniques dating back to the 11th century.
 It was fabricated with the help of students at the Maryland Institute College of Art and donated to Becton Dickinson by the Institute to insure its preservation as a work of art and as a symbol of friendship and understanding between Japan and the United States.

-The Becton Dickinson sculpture is the largest wooden Fudo Myoh-oh in the world.
+This sculpture is the largest wooden Fudo Myoh-oh in the world.
 The following images were taken during the 2-year project.
-The video that follows offers fascinating details of the entire project, who was invilved, the ceremonies, the challenges - a wonderful documentary.
+The video that follows offers fascinating details of the entire project, who was involved, the ceremonies, the challenges - a wonderful documentary.

-When completed in 1993 MICA sought a permanent location for this giant 2-and-a-half-story sculpture.
-BD's campus of beautiful award-winning buildings became a perfect home with its large sunlit atriums.
+When completed, MICA sought a permanent location for this giant 2-and-a-half-story sculpture.
+BD's campus of beautiful award-winning buildings, designed by the architecture firm Kallmann McKinnell & Wood, became a perfect home with its large sunlit atriums.
 The Buddha was placed in one such room at the head of an ornamental pond, providing humidity that helps prevent damage to the wood.
 A large hole was cut into the side of the building to install the sculpture.